 Sean directed his first horror-comedy Hell's Half Acre in 2006.
 The film launched to rave reviews, including coverage in Fangoria magazine and has quickly developed a large cult following.
 Synergy magazine in Australia praised "Hell’s Half Acre ends up packing quite a punch in both the horror and dark humor departments and stands out from many other indie productions."
 And in 2015 HorrorNews.net stated “Hell's Half Acre delivers over and over again.
 This is one of those hidden gems that I love finding in this job...”

 Sean continues to live his dream: offering his experience and support to other filmmakers and working full-time on all aspects of production, independent films, TV, and documentaries.
-He recently edited the official trailer for Gary Gerani's wonderful documentary film Romantic Mysticism: The Music of Billy Goldenberg (which you can view here).
-Sean continues to offer his experience and financial support to other filmmakers, serving as Executive Producer on Robodoc: The Creation of Robocop (Screambox, 2023) and the Associate Producer of Brinke Stevens directorial debut, Sorority Babes in the Slimeball Bowl-O-Rama 2 releasing April 11th, 2023 on Blu-ray and DVD from Full Moon Features.
+He recently edited the official trailer for Gary Gerani's wonderful award-winning documentary Romantic Mysticism: The Music of Billy Goldenberg (which you can view here), served as Executive Producer on Robodoc: The Creation of Robocop (Screambox, 2023) and the Associate Producer of Brinke Stevens directorial debut, Sorority Babes in the Slimeball Bowl-O-Rama 2 now available on Blu-ray and DVD from Full Moon Features.

 Filming behind the scenes of Stevan Mena's Brutal Massacre: A Comedy.
 (Mena Films, Anchor Bay Entertainment, 2007)

 Sean and Krystle-Dawn on the set of The Goldbergs.
 (Sony Pictures Studios)